 Open your Web browser.
 Locate the ROP Web page on the NRC internal Web site.
 The reactor oversight process is a program that is supported by NRR.

-Find the ROP blank feedback form (ROP Digital City SharePoint site).
+Find the ROP blank feedback form (ROP Digital City SharePoint site (non-Public)).
 Internal stakeholders use this form to send comments to NRR (the program office) about the ROP process and procedures (via their branch chief).
 Talk with an experienced inspector about the process of submitting a feedback form.
 If the opportunity is available, work with an experienced inspector as he/she completes a feedback form.

 Locate the Program Points of Contact section.
 Review the list of staff from the Division of Reactor Oversight in NRR and their specific Reactor Oversight Program areas of responsibility.